PlayFab/UnityEditorExtensions/README.md

     * If you are using a Push Plugin released by PlayFab, please delete it, and convert to FCM.
 See our [Blog Post](https://blog.playfab.com/blog/push-sep-17) for more details.
     * If no SDK was detected, this plugin can download and install the latest SDK version from gitHub.
   5. After a supported SDK is installed, you will need to select a studio and title id.
+    * you may move the PlayFabSdk to a non Asset root folder, but you will have to let the editor extensions know where you have moved the sdk.
   6. After a studio and title ID are selected, you can call APIs and use the Editor Extensions to configure the SDK settings from within the IDE.

 ![EditorExtensions_SKDs](https://github.com/PlayFab/UnityEditorExtensions/raw/master/_repoAssets/img/EdEx_SDKs.png "View the current SDK and upgrade to the latest SDK.")